Himanshu12102004/cg-docs/mdDocsAndBuilder/docs/3-webGL/9-graphics-pipeline.md

 All the transformations such as rotation, scaling etc. on the input points `P0, P1, ..., P5` happen in this stage in the vertex shader.
 The final transformed position of each vertex is written to the built-in variable `gl_Position`.

+We will refer to the outputs of the vertex shader stage as `V0, V1, ..., V5`, and these are passed to the next stage that is the **Primitive Assembly Stage**.

 ### 3. Primitive Assembly Stage

 Let’s understand this stage in a conversational way.

-After the **Vertex Shader Stage**, the GPU knows which vertices are available for drawing, because each vertex has produced a `gl_Position`.
+After the **Vertex Shader Stage**, the GPU knows what are the vertices that will be used to draw.
 Now the GPU asks, *“What is it that we need to draw?”*

-The answer comes from the first argument of `gl.drawArrays`.
+The answer comes from the first argument of `gl.drawArrays` which says *"Draw triangles, my lord!"*.
-Continuing with the last stage example, where we used `gl.drawArrays(gl.TRIANGLES, 0, 6)`, the GPU knows that the vertices should be interpreted as triangles.
+Now the GPU knows that the vertices should be interpreted as triangles.

-Now the GPU thinks: *“One triangle requires 3 vertices.
-If I have 6 vertices, I can draw 2 triangles.”*
+Then the GPU thinks: *“One triangle requires 3 vertices.
+If I have 6 vertices, `V0, V1, ..., V5`, I can draw 2 triangles.”*

-So, following the rule defined by the draw call, the GPU assembles primitives from the vertices in serial order.
-Suppose the vertex shader transforms the input points `P0, P1, ..., P5` into:

-`V0, V1, ..., V5`

-The Primitive Assembly Stage then forms the following **triangle primitives**:
+Now in the Primitive Assembly Stage GPU forms the following **triangle primitives**:
 - Triangle 1 → `V0, V1, V2`
 - Triangle 2 → `V3, V4, V5`